hbctraining/DGE_workshop_salmon_online/lessons/01_DGE_setup_and_overview_selflearning.md

 * a long right tail due to the lack of any upper limit for expression
 * large dynamic range

-> **NOTE:** The log intensities of the microarray data approximate a normal distribution.
-However, due to the different properties of the of RNA-seq count data, such as integer counts instead of continuous measurements and non-normally distributed data, the normal distribution does not accurately model RNA-seq counts [[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3541212/)].
+We can look at the shape of the histogram and note that the data is not normally distributed, for RNA-seq data it never will be.
+Moreover, the underlying data, as we observed earlier, is integer counts instead rather than continuous measurements.
+We need to take these characteristics into account when deciding on what statistical model to use.

+## Modeling count data

 With differential expression analysis, we are looking for genes that change in expression between two or more groups (defined in the metadata)
 - case vs. control